 Year 5 and 6 students will be involved in various Transition activities throughout the year.
-This includes representatives from several schools attending Ruskin Park for information sessions and an excursion to some of the local Secondary school.
+This includes representatives from several schools attending Ruskin Park for information sessions and an excursion to some of the local secondary schools.

 In the last week of 2018 the Grade 6 students will be attending their Graduation Ceremony.
 Parents and students can mingle in the gardens of the school for photographs before the students and staff head into the gymnasium for a beautiful spit roast dinner prior to the official presentations.